aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

     private static string DataPath = "data.csv";
    ```

 To load our data, we'll need to tell ML.NET what the schema of our data looks like.
 Just as this is done in Entity Framework, we can do this by creating a simple POCO, with a property for each column in the dataset.
-Each property needs to be decorated with the `LoadColumn` and `ColumnName` attributes, which defines the index of the column in the data, as well as its name.</br></br>
+Each property needs to be decorated with the `LoadColumn` and `ColumnName` attributes, which defines the index of the column in the data, as well as its name.
+Furthermore, note that ML models are only able to work with float vectors, thus any column containing numerical data will have to have a corresponding property defined of type `float`.
+We will later see how we can transform non-numerical data to a numerical form.</br></br>
-To do this, create a new file called `Transaction.cs` and copy/paste the below code
+To define a schema, create a new file called `Transaction.cs` and copy/paste the below code

 ```
 using Microsoft.ML.Data;